 This is a fully online course.
 Students are required to compose essays, take online quizzes over the textbook readings, and participate in regular group discussions (discussion forums and weekly online chats).

 Each week you will participate in an online chat session, discussing textbook material and issues related to the essay assignments.
 (See details about chat sessions below.)
 Your course "Journal" will contain answers to questions about the textbook readings.
 You will also be posting discussion board messages about "ethics in real life," and you will be collaborating (or co-laboring) with the class to produce a Wiki (linked Web pages) about ethics.
 For each main topic you will compose answers to some essay questions.
 Details about all of these components will be released during the first days of the class.

 Special Section Registration Requirements:

-This class usually reaches its official capacity within the first hours after registration begins.
-If you need to take Beginning Ethics online, when the schedule says this class is "closed," please request an override by email to firstname.lastname@example.org, explaining why you need this course.
+If you need to take Beginning Ethics online, when the schedule says this class is "closed," please request an override by email to firstname.lastname@example.org.

 Web Course Features (Students will be required to use):